Four Ways To Lead From The School Library

 2. Listen to the Needs of the Learning Community

 When relationships grow stronger, people will typically begin to communicate more.
 This is where listening becomes a powerful tool for library leaders.
 Teachers and students will share their concerns and challenges.
 They will feel more comfortable asking for books, resources, and assistance with technology.
 They will also ask for assistance teaching and collaborating.
 Listening is a skill I always need to improve.
 When I do listen to requests and concerns, relationships grow stronger and so does the value of the library.
+One example of this in my current practice happened in May 2026 when a teacher asked me about helping her with a collaboration on AI.
+I listened and had a wonderful opportunity to take action with her!

 3. Serve Others and Take Action

 Listening is not enough.
 To lead others, I have found that we must serve those that come to us with needs and questions.
 It is a good thing when students and teachers see that we are listening to them.
 When they observe that we truly take action and serve them, it is amazing!
 Think about it; we are all drawn to people that are genuinely interested in us.
 When you go above and beyond for students and teachers, it will be noticed.
 Word will travel like wildfire when this is done consistently because good service gets talked about!
+The most current example of this I have experienced was simply opening the library before school during the 2025-2026 school year.
+This opened a dialog with students that led to powerful library programming during weekly RTI sessions.
+Many of these were student-led.

 4. Look for Opportunities to Collaborate